 Gear To Bring On Your Sea Kayaking Trip

-However, since this is the West Coast, you will also find that storms do happen, which bring the wind and rain.
+However, since this is the West Coast, down turns in the weather happen, which bring short bursts of wind and rain.
 It is best to be prepared for all weather types, and this should include suitable warm clothing.

 Below is a list to help you with your clothing and gear requirements for your adventure vacations with us.
 It is always a good idea to bring an entire spare set of warm, dry clothing each day while out in the kayaks.